Archdiocese of Uppsala: Former Catholic archbishopric

-When St. Ansgar, the Apostle of the North, went to Sweden in 829, the Swedes were still heathen and the country contained many sacrificial groves and temples for the worship of Germanic pagan idols.
+When Ansgar, the Apostle of the North, went to Sweden in 829, the Swedes were still heathen and the country contained many sacrificial groves and temples for the worship of Germanic pagan idols.
 One of the most celebrated of the latter was the temple at Uppsala in what is now called Old Uppsala, the centre of idolatrous worship not only for Sweden but for all Scandinavia.
 Even after Christianity had spread through Sweden, heathen sacrifices were still maintained at Uppsala.
 The "Bishops' Chronicle", written by Adam of Bremen in the years 1072–76, says, "The Swedes have a well-known heathen temple called Upsala", and "Every ninth year, moreover, a great feast is celebrated at Upsala, which is observed in common by all the provinces of Sweden.
 None is permitted to avoid participation in the feast ...
 More horrible than any punishment is that even those who have become Christians must purchase exemption from participation in the feast ...
 The sacrifices are made thus: Nine heads are offered for every living creature of the male sex.
 By the blood of these the gods are appeased.
 The bodies are hung up in a grove not far from the temple.
 Dogs and horses may be seen hanging close by human beings; a Christian told me he had seen seventy-two bodies hanging together."

 An episcopal see was established at Old Uppsala.
-One of the bishops was St. Henry, who took part in the Crusade to Finland led by king Saint Eric IX of Sweden and suffered martyrdom there in 1157.
-The bishops of Sweden were first suffragans of the Archdiocese of Hamburg-Bremen, of which see St. Ansgar was archbishop when he died.
+One of the bishops was Henry, who took part in the Crusade to Finland led by king Eric IX of Sweden and suffered martyrdom there in 1157.
+The bishops of Sweden were first suffragans of the Archdiocese of Hamburg-Bremen, of which see Ansgar was archbishop when he died.
 Afterwards the Swedish bishops were suffragans of the Archbishop of Lund in Denmark, then Primate of Scandinavia.

 In 1152 Cardinal Nicholas of Albano, later Pope Adrian IV, visited Sweden and held a provincial synod at Linköping.
 He had been commissioned to establish an independent Church province in Sweden, but the matter was deferred, as the Swedes could not agree upon the see of the archbishop.
 In 1164 Pope Alexander III established a separate ecclesiastical province of Sweden with the see at Uppsala.
 The suffragans were the Bishops of Skara, Linköping, Strängnäs and Västerås; at a later date the diocese of Växjö, as well as the diocese of Åbo in neighbouring Finland (which came to be ruled by the Swedish crown) were added.